 As Bibi Shirini and other Pashto songs battle with roaring motorcycle engines in the semi-commercial area of Kashmir Colony, there lies a hidden secre

-This studio belongs to Adeela Suleman, which this is made evidently clear from the minute we step inside her space.
-She whisks past me, greets her workers, wishes them Merry Christmas, and then immediately, it is down to business as Adeela asks about the updates on her work while pointing to pieces on shelves and picking up stored items.
-I am, in the meantime, gawping at the size of her studio and all things Adeela-esque laid out carefully in cabinets or hung up on the walls.
+This studio belongs to Adeela Suleman and this is made evidently clear from the minute we step inside her space.
+She whisks past me, greets her workers, wishes them Merry Christmas, and then immediately, it’s down to business as Adeela asks about the updates on her work while pointing to pieces on shelves and picking up stored items.
+I am in the meantime gawping at the size of her studio and all things Adeela-esque laid out carefully in cabinets or hung up on the walls.
 Metal birds, swords, diptych warriors and ornamental plates hang around us.
-But there is more!
-On the mezzanine floor, Adeela stores her old work and has a research space stocked with books, a computer, sketches and an exercise cycle to let off some steam when things really hit the ceiling.
+But there’s more!
+On the mezzanine floor Adeela stores her old work and has a research space stocked with books, a computer, sketches and an exercise cycle to let off some steam when things really hit the ceiling.

 After coming back to Karachi and renting a space at her alma mater, Adeela whipped herself into work mode and at last, her largely acclaimed piece Salma, Sitara and Sisters Workshop was created.
 Laughing at the madness which ensued afterwards, Adeela reenacts the days when she had to run back and forth from the Museum in Fukuoka to set up her work to the hotel with her newborn baby.
 “It was quite mad, and all this time I had a teaching job at Karachi University as well, so things were exceedingly complicated!”